 On the other side of the Atlantic, Welshman Ryerson Sanders is haunted by his dreams and believes Eve’s research project can help him.
 For both of them, an ancient Celtic prophecy and long-sought revenge entangles the past with the present.
 A druidess and a shape-shifter must join to save the druid way of life, while a queen conspires to kill Erin’s only high king.
 Will the oaths and agendas of the past reach across the centuries to strengthen or to destroy?

-You can find his music on iTunes, or from his website, Pagan Music.
+You can find Damh's music on iTunes, or from his website, Pagan Music.
 He is also the voice behind Druidcast, the official podcast of the Order of Bards, Ovates and Druids (OBOD, for short) - modern day Druids.
 You can find Druidcast here and find out more about OBOD here.
-You can find out more details about Damh on his Contributor page on this website.
+You can find out more details about Damh on his Contributor Page on our website.

 We read a beautiful message from Jen.
 At the end of the show we announce the BYKI competition winners - yay!

 With eight CDs and a DVD to their name, OMNIA is one of the pioneers of the "PaganFolk" movement in Europe and has harvested international acclaim on many Pagan, Folk, Medieval, Gothic and Fantasy festivals, as well as in many theatres.

 OMNIA's sound is a mix of the deep earthy tones of Luka Aubri-Krieger's didgeridoo, the incomparable harp, hurdy-gurdy and bodhran playing of Jennifer Evans-van der Harten, the unmistakable "DADGAD" guitar-groove of Joe Hennon, the flutes, bouzouki, drums, and ironic dialogue of front man Steve "Sic" Evans-van der Harten and the deep tribal drumbeats of Mich Rozek.